squaremo/bitsyntax-js/README.md

 ### Signedness specifier

 Integer segments may include a specifier of `signed` or `unsigned`.
-An unsigned integer is parsed as two's complement format.
+A signed integer is parsed as two's complement format.
 The default is unsigned.

 ## Examples